 Making Pellets is in fact, essential to the birds health and is used to remove indigestible material from the bird’s proventriculus (glandular stomach).

-also use this technique to clean their gizzard, the roughage of the pellet also scours the inside of the Owl’s gullet.
+The Owl Species also use this technique to clean their gizzard, the roughage of the pellet also scours the inside of the Owl’s gullet.
 Owl castings are normally regurgitated 6-10 hours after feeding.
 This means that pellets are normally ejected twice daily when prey is plentiful.

 The Skeletons found in pellets is the single most fascinating aspect of this subject.
 As you can see from this Pellet Diagram, the skeletons found in pellets can be very varied.
 Pellet analysis can reveal many exciting dark secrets from these mysterious creatures.
 Pellet analysis and pellet diagrams can really give us an insight into the dark world of the Owls.